telerik/ajax-docs/controls/asyncupload/how-to/how-to-extend-the-radasyncupload-handler.md

 End Sub
 ````

-Then, in the handler, the sent information can be obtained in the following way:
+Then, in the handler, the sent information can be obtained in the following way

+1. Cast the `IAsyncUploadConfiguration` argument to your custom class

->caption How to send custom information to the handler, part 2
+>caption Consuming the custom information from the handler

 ````C#
 protected override IAsyncUploadResult Process(UploadedFile file, HttpContext context, IAsyncUploadConfiguration configuration, string tempFileName)